zachcalvert/card-games/README.md

-## A multiplayer cribbage app, built with flask-socketio and redis
+## A multiplayer cribbage app built with flask-socketio and redis

 ### To run the cribbage app locally:
 * docker-compose build